shettytejas/rails_settlement/README.md

   # set_user scope_to: :is_active, only: %i[show] #=> User.is_active.find_by
   # set_user! scope_to: %i[is_active is_admin] #=> User.is_active.is_admin.find_by

+  # You can also set a namespace for the model with the `namespace` option.
+It can be a string or a symbol.
+  # Suppose you have a model 'Admin::User', you can define:
+  # set_user namespace: :admin, ...
+  # If you have a model that's nested more than once, like 'Admin::Account::User', you can define as:
+  # set_user namespace: 'admin/account', ...

   def show
     do_something with: user # You also have an attribute reader with the same name available if the object is found.
 If not, it defaults to nil (unless a bang method is used, in which case an error is raised!) end